CSIRT-SK/viruschecker/README.md

 * A reboot of the virtual machine is now recommended.

-#### 2.3.6 Norton (paid)
+#### 2.3.6 Symantec (paid)

 /** WIP

-Install any of the Norton paid antivirus offer.
+Install any of the Symantec paid antivirus offer.
-This guide assumes the installation of Norton Internet Security, however, another Norton products should be basically the same.
+This guide assumes the installation of Symantec Internet Security, however, another Symantec products should be basically the same.

-Mention should be made that Norton requires updated Windows, otherwise the installation wizard refuses to start.
+Mention should be made that Symantec requires updated Windows, otherwise the installation wizard refuses to start.
 In my case three iterations of Windows 7 updates were sufficient to successfully install the antivirus.